ktorio/ktor-documentation/topics/creating_interactive_website.md

 ```
 {src="snippets/tutorial-website-interactive/src/main/kotlin/com/example/plugins/Routing.kt" lines="28-35"}

 The `call.receiveParameters` function is used to [receive form parameters](requests.md#form_parameters) and get their values.
-After saving a new article, `call.respondRedirect` is called to a page showing this article.
+After saving a new article, `call.respondRedirect` is called to redirect to a page showing this article.
 Note that a URL path for a specific article contains an ID parameter whose value should be obtained at runtime.
 We'll take a look at how to handle path parameters in the next chapter.

 ## Show a created article {id="show_article"}